Bitcoin-of-America/bitcoin-payment-widget/README.md

       merchantid: "MERCHANTID",
       confirmations: 3,
       notifyurl: "",
+      complete: function() { },
       cancel: function() { },
-      complete: function() { }
    }
 </script>
 <script src="bcoa-widget.php"></script>
 ```

-Then use the following code to create a payment button to open a widget:
+Then use the following code to create a payment button that opens a widget.
+Multiple buttons can be used:

 ```
 <button
+    data-coin-type="BTC"
     data-price-cents="199"
     data-price-crypto="0"
+    data-description="Product Name"
     data-product-id="123"
     data-invoice-id="456"
     data-customer-id="789"
-    data-description="Product Name"
-    data-coin-type="btc"
 >Pay Now!</button>
 ```